 We'll start out with some definitions which are going to help in future articles, and then we'll move on to building the three different groups I'm about to define.
-Because of my play experience, this is ALL going to be Rebel based and Rebel oriented.
+Because of my play experience, my side is ALL going to be Rebel based and Rebel oriented.
 I have zero experience piloting TIE fighters or TIE bombers, so it's not worth my speculating when I can just let Eric give his opinions on those.
-My advice will be relatively general, so it should apply to both sides, but specific builds would need Eric's input.
-Given those three different groups, I'll move to the proper way to the squadron fight with each group, and I'm sure by the end I'll have some final thoughts about this whole thing to wrap it all up.
-This paragraph may only exist in here to provide me an outline of where I'm going to go; just giving me an outline for where to go.
+My advice will be relatively general, so it should apply to both sides, but specific builds will definitely have Eric's input.
+When I started writing these posts, I had some trepidation about the entire thing.
 "Teach the entire Armada community how to squadron when only occasional people asked for it and may be silently judging you from their computer screen if/when you screw up" only causes SOME anxiety, it's fine!

 Generally, squadrons activated during the Ship Phase have an advantage over Rogue squadrons because those squadrons will get to activate first and get in the first punches.
 You can activate your Rogues with squadron commands just like regular squadrons to help them out, of course, but you're getting less mileage out of the Rogue keyword you spent points on when you do so.
-Or to put it in a shorter form:I'll talk about this more when we get into the different types of groups and how they're fighting.
-But just remember that your squadrons exist to do one of three roles: Fighters engage enemy squadrons, Bombers want to hit ships, and Support allows your squadrons to do what they were designed to do.
+Or to put it in a shorter form:I'll talk about this more when we get into the different types of groups and how they're fighting, but this is the strongest and most important law of squadron combat.
+Remember that your squadrons exist to do generally one of three things: Fighters engage enemy squadrons, Bombers want to hit ships, and Support allows your squadrons to do what they were designed to do or provide your ships ways of winning the game (through Strategic shenanigans, basically).
 When you command your squadrons, they get to move and shoot, potentially killing other things.
 They ALSO get to go BEFORE anything else does for the rest of this turn.
 If you activate 3 X-wings, and they kill 2 TIE fighters, that's 2 TIE fighters that DON'T get to activate this turn.
 So that's less damage coming BACK at your X-wings.
-If you kill off his squadrons faster, you win the squadron game.
+If you kill off his squadrons faster, you win the squadron game (but not necessarily the REAL game, you need to make that win COUNT!
+See the next paragraph.).
 The "downside" of Rogues is that they have to wait until the squadron phase to move and shoot, so they ARE in danger of getting jumped if they're too close.
 Keep the plan of hitting stuff that hasn't activated in mind, and you can still come out ahead.

 Squadrons activated by squadron commands > Rogue squadrons > Unactivated regular squadrons